An Almost-Optimal Upper Bound on the Push Number of the Torus Puzzle: Introduction

 \subparagraph*{Some historic notes and related works.}

 The earliest report we found of the Torus Puzzle dates back to 1981, when Takeshi Ogihara implemented it on a Mitsubishi MELCOM mainframe using a text-based interface.
 In 1993, following Ogihara’s suggestion while he was involved in upgrading Osaka University’s mainframes to NeXT computers, M. Torigoe, a Faculty of Science student, reimplemented the puzzle as a graphical NeXTSTEP application named RotSquare.
 Ogihara later ported RotSquare to OpenStep, Mac OS X, and iOS (see Figure~\ref{fig:screenshots_toy}~(left) for a screenshot) \cite{ogihara_personal_comm_2025}.
 Several successive implementations have been independently produced under various names.
 A commercial physical realization of a puzzle that appears very similar to a $4 \times 8$ Torus puzzle has been reported to exist back in 1987 on the MIT's CubeLovers mailing list (see \cite{ smith_cubelovers,kornfeld_cubelovers,kinsman_cubelovers} and Figure~\ref{fig:screenshots_toy}~(right) for a 1995 photo).
+Another puzzle involving a toroidal movement mechanic is implemented by the 1992 video game Yoshi's Cookie for the Nintendo Entertainment System, where players must rotate rows and columns of a grid in order to match similar elements \emph{à la} Bejeweled \cite{juul2007swap,GualaLN14}.

-The first mention of the Torus Puzzle in a mathematical context was in 1988, when Diaconis considered the $n \times n$ version as an easier to analyze variant of the Fifteen Puzzle, showing that $O(n^3)$ random rotations are enough to randomize the position of each individual element and conjecturing that $O(n^3 \log n)$ rotations suffice to shuffle all elements \cite[p.~90]{diaconis1988group}.
-Diaconis' conjecture is still open to this day, and the best known upper bound for the \emph{Torus Shuffle} is of $O(n^3 \log^3 n)$ random rotations \cite{blumberg2024mixing}.
+The first mention of the Torus Puzzle in a mathematical context was in 1988, when Diaconis considered the $n \times n$ version as an easier to analyze variant of the Fifteen Puzzle, showing that $O(n^3)$ random rotations are enough to randomize the position of each individual element and conjecturing that $O(n^3 \cdot \log n)$ rotations suffice to shuffle all elements \cite[p.~90]{diaconis1988group}.
+Diaconis' conjecture is still open to this day, and the best-known upper bound for the \emph{Torus Shuffle} is of $O(n^3 \cdot \log^3 n)$ random rotations \cite{blumberg2024mixing}.

 In 1997, mathematician Alexander Bogomolny \cite{Bogomolny1997} described the puzzle on his website under the name \emph{Sliders Puzzle}.
 He proved that every $4 \times 4$ matrix is sortable by providing an explicit strategy that swaps two elements of choice without affecting the positions of the other elements.
 In general, each arrangement of the elements of an $m \times n$ matrix can be seen as a permutation of $\{1, 2, \dots, mn\}$, with the sorted configuration corresponding to the identity permutation.
 Bogomolny observed that, in any $n \times n$ puzzle with odd $n$, all rotations correspond to even permutations, hence all configurations reachable from the initial one must have its same parity.
 Moreover, all such parity-preserving configurations can actually be reached when $n$ is odd.
 For even values of $n$, the elements can always be rearranged into any configuration of choice.
 Bogomolny's impossibility argument immediately extends to rectangular matrices: an $m \times n$ matrix in which both $m$ and $n$ are odd is sortable only if the permutation induced by the initial configuration of the elements is even.